biyectivo/SpriteScribe/README.md

 * `_alpha` - The alpha to use for rendering the ASCII art
 * `_font_h_spacing` and `_font_v_spacing` - The space between characters.
 By default, this is 0, but you can select a negative number (to overlap characters) or positive number (to space out characters)

+## Configuration

+**SpriteScribe** includes the following macro variables:

+* `SPRITESCRIBE_DEFAULT_FONT_H_SCALE` - This is the default scale for rendering a character.
+It is set by default to `1/string_width("#")` so that 1 px equates 1 character, but it is obviously too small to see the font
+* `SPRITESCRIBE_DEFAULT_FONT_V_SCALE` - This is the default scale for rendering a character.
+It is set by default to `1/string_height("#")` so that 1 px equates 1 character, but it is obviously too small to see the font
+* `SPRITESCRIBE_LUMINANCE_GAMMA_CORRECTION`	- Whether to use gamma correction for luminance determination.
+By default true
+* `SPRITESCRIBE_CHARS` - The set of characters (as an array of strings) that will be use for rendering.
+The actual character used per pixel will depend on luminance.
+The array should be sorted from biggest luminance to lowest luminance.
+The default array is:

+`["@","#","W","$","9","8","7","6","5","4","3","2","1","0","?","!","a","b","c",";",":","+","=","-",",",".","_"," "]`

+but you are welcome to experiment with others!

+* `SPRITESCRIBE_DEBUG_SURFACES`	- If set to true, each time you process a sprite using `sprite_to_ascii` it will savae a sprite with the surface to disk.
+Defaults to false

 ## Performance

-Not very good, and not rigorously measured, but you can make your own experiments...
-For a fun experiment or jam game I think it's ok.
+ot very good, and not rigorously measured, but you can make your own experiments...
+For a fun test or jam game I think it's ok.
+For me, the Windows demo project runs at ~48fps when rendered with ASCII (including clouds) and ~60fps (without clouds).

 ## Credits

-The library uses YellowAfterlife's `buffer_getpixel_*` functions available [here](https://github.com/YAL-GameMaker/buffer_getpixel) to drastically speed up getting the color/alpha of each pixel in the sprite when processing it.
+The library uses YellowAfterlife's `buffer_getpixel_*` functions available [here](https://github.com/YAL-GameMaker/buffer_getpixel) to **drastically speed up** getting the color/alpha of each pixel in the sprite when processing it.

+The fantastic animated dragon sprite can be found [here](https://free-game-assets.itch.io/dragon-pixel-art-character-sprite-sheets-pack).
+The cloud sprites were taken from [this link](https://ohnoponogames.itch.io/retro-cloud-tileset).